Search and Rescue Units

 Marys Peak Search and Rescue (MPSAR)

-Marys Peak Search and Rescue volunteers provide assistance for people who are lost out of doors.
-Members help with initial first response, search management, road and search containment, man tracking, communications, and other ground search teams.
-Volunteers specifically aid the Benton County Sheriff’s Office and other official agencies in charge of search and rescue missions throughout Oregon.
+Marys Peak Search and Rescue volunteers help find people who are lost outdoors.
+They respond to emergencies, manage searches, control roads and search areas, track people, handle communications, and support other ground search teams.
+They work with the Benton County Sheriff’s Office and other official agencies on search and rescue missions across Oregon.

 Region Three K-9 Search and Rescue (R3K9)